louiz/biboumi/doc/biboumi.1.rst

 * ``irc.example.com@biboumi.example.com`` is the IRC server irc.example.com.

-* ``%irc.example.com@biboumi.example.com`` is the virtual channel provided by biboumi, for the IRC server irc.example.com.

 Note: Some JIDs are valid but make no sense in the context of
 biboumi: